 Interconnection Customer acknowledges and agrees that it shall pay the study costs incurred under the requirements of the NYISO’s Standard Interconnection Procedures in Attachment HH to the NYISO OATT and ISO Procedures in connection with this Interconnection Request, including any study costs that are incurred prior to the full execution of the Cluster Study Agreement for this Interconnection Request.

-[This Interconnection Request to be signed by an officer of the Interconnection Customer or a person authorized to sign for the Interconnection Customer]
+I certify that I am authorized to sign this Interconnection Request form on Interconnection Customer’s behalf, and that the information provided herein is true and accurate to the best of my belief and knowledge after due investigation.

 Signature: